 Research collaboration between DPA, academics and the private sector launches new comprehensive set of freely available, high quality GDPR training materials, and invites to make use of them.

-STAR (Supporting Training Activities on the data protection Reform) supports the legal obligations of Data Protection Authorities, and Data Protection Officers to undertake training activities.
-In order to facilitate their work, the project aims to provide ready-made, easy-to-customise and easy-to-run training materials, easily adaptable to specific training situations.
-The STAR training materials are based upon research into existing training practices around the GDPR as well as gathering training needs and requirements from practitioners.
+Supporting Training Activities on the data protection Reform (STAR) project supports obligations of Data Protection Authorities (DPAs), and Data Protection Officers (DPOs) concerning awareness and training activities.
+In order to facilitate their work, the project prepared ready-made, easy-to-customise and easy-to-run training materials that can be adapted to specific context and needs of organisations.
+The STAR training materials are based upon research into the existing training practices around the General Data Protection Regulation 2016/679 (GDPR) as well as needs and requirements identified by practitioners.

 The project is a collaboration between the Research Group on Law, Science Technology and Society (LSTS) at Vrije Universiteit Brussels, Nemzeti Adatvédelmi és Információszabadság Hatóság (NAIH – the Hungarian data protection authority) and Trilateral Research.
-Its co-funded by the European Union under the Rights, Equality and Citizenship Programme 2014-2020 (REC-RDAT-TRAI-AG-2016) under Grant Agreement No.769138.
+It is co-funded by the European Union under the Rights, Equality and Citizenship Programme 2014-2020 (REC-RDAT-TRAI-AG-2016) under Grant Agreement No.769138.

-Our previous research projectshad found that EU DPAs were at different places in the process of institutional change that emerged from the GDPR.
+This project built on our previous research projects, which had found that EU DPAs were at different places in the process of institutional change that emerged from the GDPR.
 STAR’s approach was to first understand the existing training activities that EU data protection authorities were conducting - and particularly the strategies behind the delivery (or lack of) of GDPR training.
-To this end, we interviewed senior representatives from seventeen EU data protection authorities, with a good geographic spread and including both large and small authorities.
-These interviews were conducted in the run up to the GDPR coming into force.
+To this end, we interviewed senior representatives from 17 EU data protection authorities, with a good geographic spread, including both large and small authorities.
+These interviews were conducted in the run up to the GDPR application.
 We also interviewed DPOs from across the EU and across different industries and economic sectors.
-We also conducted a search of DPA websites in order to identify any training material they were publishing, and collected together a range of other freely-available GDPR resources.
-Whist we were generally not able to access paid-for training material, for example as offered by law firms and specialised training consultancies, we gained a good sense of what was freely available.
+We additionally conducted a search on DPA websites in order to identify any training material they were publishing, and collected together a range of other freely-available GDPR resources.
+Whilst we were generally not able to access paid-for training material, for example as offered by law firms and specialised training consultancies, we gained a good sense of what was available in the public domain.

 In general, most DPAs were running training, dissemination, or awareness-raising activities, particularly in the run-up to the applicability deadline of the GDPR in May 2018.
 However, the approach to training is highly variable across the EU.
 Some authorities prioritised their own internal staff training and not all DPAs saw the provision of external training as a duty, arguing that need was addressed by private-sector services.

-Approaches to external training were themselves diverse.
+Approaches to external training were diverse.
 We also observed no correlation between the size of the authority and its engagement in external training as smaller DPAs do provide external training, though their capacity influences the scale of the training provided.
 Smaller DPAs are generally keen to take advantage of external, third party dissemination events to maximise limited resources, including giving presentations to specialised audiences in industry sector associations’ meetings and taking part in national and international conferences.
 DPA external training activities are sometimes organised and planned as part of a strategy, but for many authorities are developed on an ad-hoc basis responding to specific requests for training, for example by public authorities.